Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data: Results

-That unique region appears to be consistent with the fact that muon flux measurements are affected by atmospheric conditions over a large volume surrounding the observation location, not just the column density directly above the detector.
+That unique region is likely because muon flux measurements are affected by atmospheric conditions over a large volume surrounding the observation location, not just the column density directly above the detector.
 Muon flux measurements can consequently obtain information about atmospheric density perturbations before weather systems propagate directly over the measurement location, while surface pressure point measurements only probe the atmospheric conditions at the location of the measurement device.
-This difference becomes apparent when examining plots of the correlation between the observed quantities (muon flux or measured surface pressure) and true surface pressure at various points in the domain.

-For each observed quantity $x(\vec{X})$, we can compute the Pearson correlation coefficient with the surface pressure $P(\vec{s})$ at location $\vec{s}$ in the domain:

-where here $\vec{X}$ is used to denote the location of our assimilated observations.
-Figure~\ref{fig:corr_PSFC} shows the correlation of muon flux (notated as $N_\mu(\vec{X})$) or measured surface pressure at $\vec{X}$ (notated as $P(\vec{X})$) with surface pressure at other locations ($P(\vec{s}$)).
-Significant differences in these correlation maps can be seen, most notably the region south of the observation location as well as a region to the east, near the location of the black dot ($\vec{\bullet}$) shown on the plots.
-Atmospheric muon flux measurements at $\vec{X}$ display noticeably stronger correlation with surface pressure at $\vec{\bullet}$ than comparable surface pressure measurements at $\vec{X}$, as can be seen in figure~\ref{fig:corr_dot}.
-Since EnKFs leverage such correlations to convert observations into forecast corrections, these differences in correlations explain why assimilating muon flux measurements produced lower surface pressure RMSEs than assimilating surface pressure measurements.